Birth date: November 3, 1987

 March 7, 2008 - A federal grand jury indicts Mitchell and Barzee with one count of unlawful transportation of a minor across state lines and one count of interstate kidnapping.
 The counts both carry a maximum penalty of life in prison.

-May 21, 2008 - Elizabeth and four other kidnapping survivors publish a Department of Justice pamphlet, "You're Not Alone: The Journey from Abduction to Empowerment."
+May 21, 2008 - Smart and four other kidnapping survivors publish a Department of Justice pamphlet, "You're Not Alone: The Journey from Abduction to Empowerment."

 October 24, 2008 - A federal judge, U.S. Magistrate Judge Samuel Alba, enters a not guilty plea on behalf of Mitchell.
 Mitchell is removed from the courtroom after he begins singing hymns.